xaxys/MaintainMan/README.md

   # storage type (local, s3).
   driver: local
   local:
-    path: ./images/cache
+    path: ./images
+  s3:
+    # if access_key and secret_key are not set, s3 connection defined
+    # in app.yml will be used.
+    # access_key: ""
+    # secret_key: ""
+    # region: ""
+    bucket: "Image"
+  # image cache storage. sub path of main storage.
+  # e.g. if main storage is ./images, cache storage is ./images/cache,
+  cache:
     # whether the storage path will be cleaned up on server start.
+    # recommended to be true if you are using local cache instead of redis.
     clean: true
-  # s3 connection has been configured in app.yml
-  s3:
-    bucket: BUCKET

 transformations:
   # predefined transformations.